 Dr. Raphael D. Mazor is a freshwater biologist who specializes in freshwater bioassessment methods using benthic macroinvertebrates and algae.
 Working at large temporal and spatial scales, he has improved precision, accuracy, and sensitivity of bioassessments using the reference condition approach.
 In addition, he has studied the population genetics of rare and endangered invertebrates endemic to the vernal pools of California.
-His current research areas focus on the ecological impacts of hydrologic alteration--and channel modification, as well as the development of tools to support the management of intermittent and ephemeral streams.
+His current research areas focus on the ecological impacts of hydrologic alteration, channel modification, and salinization.
+In addition, his research supports the development of tools to support the management of intermittent and ephemeral streams.

 He received his B.A. in neuroscience and behavior from Columbia University in 1999 and Ph.D. in environmental science, policy, and management from the University of California, Berkeley in 2006.
 He joined SCCWRP in 2006.

 Ph.D., environmental science, policy, & management, University of California, Berkeley, 2006

 B.A., neuroscience and behavior, Columbia University, 1999

 Principal Scientist, Southern California Coastal Water Research Project Authority.
 Costa Mesa, CA. 2017-present

 Senior Scientist, Southern California Coastal Water Research Project Authority.
 Costa Mesa, CA. 2010-2017

 Scientist, Southern California Coastal Water Research Project Authority.
 Costa Mesa, CA. 2006-2010

 Graduate Student Researcher, University of California, Berkeley.
 Berkeley, CA. 2001-2006

 Biomonitoring Specialist, NYC Parks and Recreation Natural Resources Group.
 New York, NY.
 1999-2001